textileio/textile/README.md

 ### Using the Buckets Library

 The `buckets/local` library powers both the `buck` and `hub buck` CLIs.
-Everything possible in `buck`, from bucket diffing, pushing, pulling, watching, archiving, etc., is available to you in existing projects by importing the Buckets Library:
+Everything possible in `buck`, from bucket diffing, pushing, pulling, watching, archiving, etc., is available to you in existing projects by importing the Buckets Library.

 ```
 go get github.com/textileio/textile/buckets/local
 ```

+Visit the [GoDoc](https://pkg.go.dev/github.com/textileio/textile/buckets/local) for a complete list of methods and more usage descriptions.

 #### Creating a bucket

-Creating a new bucket is just a matter of specifying a config.
+Creating a new bucket is done by constructing a configuration object.
 Only `Path` is required.

 ```
 // Setup the buckets lib
 buckets := local.NewBuckets(cmd.NewClients("api.textile.io:443", false), local.DefaultConfConfig())

-// Create a new bucket from config
+// Create a new bucket with config
 mybuck, err := buckets.NewBucket(context.Background(), local.Config{
     Path: "path/to/bucket/folder"
 })